 - 1. Reinstatement requires a memo from the Program Chair/Director to the Dean for recommendation of reinstatement. - 2.
 The Dean will advise the student in writing within ten (10) business days of the change in status. - 3.
 Probation Reinstatement after a probationary period means that the student returns to good academic standing. - 4.
 Suspension or Leave Reinstatement after a suspension or leave period means that the student is allowed to register for courses, but may not necessarily be in good standing.
-The student's academic standing would depend on the conditions for reinstatement, and individual circumstances. - 5.
-The Program Chair/Director will review the student's status to determine whether the conditions have been met: - a.
-If the student has met the conditions by the end of the probation/suspension/leave period, the Program Chair/Director may recommend reinstatement to the Dean, who will then inform the student of the decision in writing within ten (10) business days of the date of this recommendation. - b.
-If the student has not met the conditions for reinstatement by the end of the probation/suspension/leave period, the student may be subject to termination. - c.
-Probation and suspension/leave may be extended by Program Chair/Director's recommendation to the Dean, with appropriate documentation to warrant continuation of the probation/suspended status.
-The Dean shall notify the student of the extension, the extension period, and the conditions for reinstatement by letter within ten (10) business days of the Program Chair/Director's recommendation.
+The student's academic standing would depend on the conditions for reinstatement, and individual circumstances.

-Policy No. AA002 Effective 2-18-15 Supersedes Pre-existing Policy PAGE 6 of 11
+Policy No. AA002 Effective 10-04-22 SupersedesPre-existing Policy Page 5 of 10